-K-12 school districts in the U.S. spend $6 billion annually on energy.
-That’s more than they spend on computers and textbooks combined.
+US school districts spend $6 billion on energy each year - more than what's spent on computers + textbooks combined.

 By unplugging energy vampires like computers and TVs when they’re not in use, a school can save over $1,000 a year.